This cute Backpack Decoration With Heat Transfer Vinyl is the perfect project to add a unique touch to kids’ Backpacks. Learn how to make your own!

-It’s not recommended to throw an HTV in a dryer.
+It’s not recommended to throw an HTV in a dryer though.

 What materials can you use iron on vinyl on?

-HTV works best on cotton or polyester or cotton/poly blends.
-Some synthetic fabrics, like acrylic, probably won’t work correctly because they will melt under the heat of an iron.
-For more advanced crafters, you can apply HTV to mugs, baseball hats, and even wood!
+HTV works best on cotton polyester or cotton/poly blends.
+Some synthetic fabrics, like acrylic, probably won’t work correctly because they will melt under the heat of iron.
+For more advanced crafters, you can apply HTV to mugs, baseball hats, school supplies, water bottle, patches, and even wood!

 Do you need a heat press?